Or, How to Love God and How not to Love God

 (Isaiah 40:21-23)

 Kids had asked her to explain the Trinity, saying they couldn’t understand.
 She used the potato analogy, where the potato has white meat inside, skin on the outside, and eyes.
-She said those three parts were like three different persons, but they were all the same potato.
+She said those three parts were like three different “persons”, but they were all the same potato.
 I remember that other kids offered other analogies, and there was a considerable discussion in class.
 She was just trying to help some confused kids, and I thought this was helpful myself.

 I think we eventually finished the lesson reciting the Nicene Creed.
 I remember reciting the Nicene Creed and the Apostles’ Creed a lot.
-I remember one of my teachers explaining that we pledged allegiance to the country with the Pledge of Allegiance, and we pledged allegiance to the Church by reciting creeds.
+I remember one of my teachers explaining that we pledged allegiance to the country with the Pledge of Allegiance, and to the Church by reciting creeds.

 In recanting, my teacher explained that three parts of a potato differ from three persons.
-A potato is not a person, and so is not a good example.
+A potato is not a person, and so it is not a good example.
 The potato is one potato, not three; the meat, skin, and eyes of the potato are different parts of one potato, not three potatoes in one potato, which is what would have to happen for there to be a good analogy.

 I think she said that her potato analogy was teaching the heresy called Modalism; she named a number of heresies concerning the Trinity in her explanation.
 She looked troubled, and I felt troubled as she said the word “heresy” numerous times.
 There was a real fear there.